castora-xyz/castora/README.md

 # Castora

-Castora rewards your predictions with the community.
-Castora is where you find the decentralized price prediction pools/markets where you can compete with others and get rewarded.
+Castora lets you earn rewards for your price predictions.
+It’s a decentralized platform where you can compete in prediction pools and win based on your accuracy.

 ## Features